RAP for Statistics

 What is RAP?

-Cam ran an introduction to RAP session for DISD in December 2020, the slides can be found on GitHub, and the recording is embedded below:
+Cam ran an introduction to RAP session for DISD in December 2020.
+The slides can be found on GitHub, or you can watch the recording.

-Reproducible Analytical Pipelines, or RAP for short.
-The full words still hide the true meaning behind buzzwords and jargon though.
-What it actually means is using automation to our advantage when analysing data, and this is as simple as writing code such as a SQL query that we can click a button to execute and do the job for us.
+RAP means using automation to our advantage when analysing data, which can be as simple as writing code so that we can click a button to execute and do the job for us.
+Most analysts will be using elements of RAP in their work, such as quality assurance and version control, without even thinking about it!

-The cross-government group of RAP champions have laid out a minimum level of RAP to aim for (note that we have our own levels of practice below, which are building blocks to reach this end goal)
+Cross-government RAP champions have laid out a minimum level of RAP to aim for.
+In DfE we have adapted these to form our own RAP baseline standards, which are described in detail on this page.

-We already have ‘analytical pipelines’ and have done for many years.
-The aim of RAP, is to automate the parts of these pipelines that can be automated, to increase efficiency and accuracy, while creating a clear audit trail to allow analyses to easily be re-run if needed.
+In DfE, we already have ‘analytical pipelines’ and have done for many years.
+The aim of RAP is to automate the parts of these pipelines that can be automated, to increase efficiency and accuracy, while creating a clear audit trail to allow analyses to easily be re-run if needed.
 This will free us up to focus on the parts of our work where our human input can really add value.
 RAP is something we can use to reduce the burden on us by getting rid of some of the boring stuff, what’s not to like!
+RAP can also reduce risk through human error, since you will no longer have to copy and paste numbers between different documents or make substantial manual edits to code each time you need to re-run it.

 Our scope

 In Official Statistics production we are using RAP as a framework for best practice when producing our published data files, as these are the foundations of our publications moving forward.
 Following this framework will help us to improve and standardise our current production processes and provide a clear ‘pipeline’ for analysts to follow.
-This will have the added benefit of setting a clear and defined world of tools and skills required, making learning and development that much clearer and easier.
 To get started with RAP, we first need to be able to understand what it actually means in practice, and be able to assess our own work against the principles of RAP.
+From there, we can work out what training is needed, if any, and where additional support can help teams to meet the baseline.

 The collection of, and routine checking of data as it is coming into the department is also an area that RAP can be applied to.
 We have kept this out of scope at the moment as the levels of control in this area vary wildly from team to team.
-If you would like advice and help to automate any particular processes, feel free to contact us.
+If you would like advice and help to automate any particular processes, feel free to contact the Statistics Development Team.

 Core principles